the78mole/BTHomeV2-Arduino/README.md

 ## Supported Platforms

+### Recommended boards

+Seeed and DFRobot both make very good low power boards such as the DFRobot FireBeetle2.

+Any purpose built low power boards should work but AVOID cheap clones.
+Cheap boards often use linear power regulators which eat batteries.

 ### Home Assistant + esphome

+#### BT Proxy for ESPHome

-Connection through ESPHome requires the use of a ESP32 as a Bluetooth BLE Proxy.
-I recommend using the *nodemcu32* as this *just works!*
+Connection through ESPHome requires the use of a permanently powered on ESP32 as a Bluetooth BLE Proxy.
+I recommend using the *nodemcu32* for this as it *just works!*
 Get the `ESP32-WROOM-32U` with the external antenna for the best range.
 There is an example config for the BT proxy in the examples folder.